me-julian/games-not-played/README.md

 ### Initial database setup

-**Needs a better solution --** You must **edit the LOCAL_DATABASE_PATH variable** in the .devcontainer folder's .env file with your preferred location for MySQL data on your system.
-This should be a dedicated, empty directory.
-Editing this variable will require you to rebuild the container.

 Run the `First Time Setup` task to create the database, build the Typescript models and migrate the database to the latest version.
 Separated tasks for these actions are also available if needed.

 ### Migrating the database